 • Committees—Members are expected to serve on at least one standing and one ad-hoc committee.
 How much time you spend in committee meetings really depends on how many and what kind of committees your choose to serve on.
 One hour a month is probably the very minimum you could expect, many members spend much more time.

 • Cook shift—If you’re a member of a food co-op, you’ll likely take on responsibility for cooking for your co-op about once per week.
-A cook shift can take an average of four hours.
+A cook shift can take an average of four to five hours.
 Likely you’ll have to clean the kitchen occasionally, too, to the tune of about two hours per month.

 • Chores—Some chores that serve the whole community are done on a rotational basis.
 When your turn comes up you are expected to watch until the chore needs to be done, then do the chore and inform the next person on the rotation that it is their turn.
 Additionally once or twice a year we have a land clean day during which everyone is expected to spend half the day cleaning public outdoor spaces.
 Non-members of the Humanure Co-op are expected to perform one humey bucket clean shift per year to support visitors to the community.